 Test everything; hold fast what is good.
 Abstain from every form of evil.
 Now may the God of peace himself sanctify you completely, and may your whole spirit and soul and body be kept blameless at the coming of our Lord Jesus Christ- 1st Thessalonians 5:21-23 ESV

-I am always a bit slow to embrace any new idea, theory or belief without some hard evidence that the idea, theory or belief could actually be true.
+I am always a bit slow to embrace any new idea, theory or belief without some hard evidence that the idea, theory or belief could actually be true or a good idea.

 Despite my inherently cynical nature I am fully convinced the whole stupid world is under the judgment of God right now.
-Judgment is on the docket for every people group on earth.
 No one is special right now.
 Too many people in too many places have either participated in or voluntarily tolerated every kind of evil for far too long Romans 1:18-30).
 The Almighty God of the Universe has finally had enough.
 He is lifting His hand of protection and letting humanity have a taste of what we have been begging for: life without God.
 Therefore, every man, woman and child on earth is in for some rough waters until there is a movement of repentance.
 The evidence is just too overwhelming not to believe it.
 Bad leaders, weird weather, random acts of violence, hostility, disease, fear and crime are all telltale signs of divine judgment (Deuteronomy 28:16-64).

 This season might just turn out to be the most productive of our lives from a spiritual growth perspective.
 Rough waters often cause people to seek God and let go of the sin that so easily entangles (Hebrews 12:1).
 Trials can empower us to break free of the behaviors and attitudes that trap us in the mindsets that keep us mired in worldly thinking.
 When we seek God and ask Him to help us break free of worldly thinking and sinful strongholds we inevitably do the things that please and honor God (Revelation 2:5).
 When Christians obey God, He is faithful to move in powerful ways and good always comes out of it.
 (1st Peter 1:6-9).